catamphetamine/imageboard/docs/engines/jschan-issues.md

 ### Doesn't output total page count in paginated threads response

 When requesting a page of threads on a board using URL like `/{boardId}/{page}.json`, it doesn't tell the total number of pages available, so the application doesn't know how much `{page}`s can it fetch from the server and at which `{page}` should it stop.

+### Doesn't return "block bypass" expiration date

+When creating a "block bypass", it sets a cookie called `bypass` with some expiration date.
+But there's no way for a web-browser application to read that expiration date because it can only read the cookie's value from `document.cookie` and that's it.
+So the backend should also set some kind of a `bypassExpiresAt` cookie.
+Or, better, it should return a proper JSON response containing both the bypass token and its expiration date.

+### Doesn't return CAPTCHA expiration date

+When requesting a CAPTCHA, it sets a cookie called `captchaid` with some expiration date.
+But there's no way for a web-browser application to read that expiration date because it can only read the cookie's value from `document.cookie` and that's it.
+So the backend should also set some kind of a `captchaExpiresAt` cookie.
+Or, better, it should return a proper JSON response containing both CAPTCHA ID and CAPTCHA expiration date.